antonioscalaunina/pyANTI-FASc/Example2_Mediterranean.md

 Within the selected folder, for each `Slip4Hysea*.dat` file, a new file will be produced that is an interactive maps in HTML format (example [here](https://antonioscalaunina.github.io/pyANTI-FASc/utils/Slip4HySea00136_005.html)).

-As already outlined in the [README](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/README.md) and at the beginning of this `.md` guide, this example can be run through the Jupyter Notebook available [here](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/bin/antifasc_main_Ex2.ipynb).
-For example, you can install an IDE like [Visual Studio Code](https://code.visualstudio.com/download)  to run the Jupyter Notebook on Ubuntu, macOS, or Windows.
+As already outlined in the [README](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/README.md) and at the beginning of this `.md` guide, this example can be run,in the Docker version, also through the Jupyter Notebook available [here](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/bin/antifasc_main_Ex2.ipynb).

-**IMPORTANT**: To ensure everything works correctly, it's essential to properly install all the needed components as outlined in the README.